 In support of the Ontario’s First Nations Health Action Plan, the Indigenous Interprofessional Primary Care Team (IIPCT) provides wholistic health care that is guided by a vision that embraces the health and wellbeing of the Indigenous communities it serves through a strong culture-based approach.
 Through collaborative practice, the IIPCT hopes to deliver faster access to the right health care.
-The IIPCT’s primary care services are offered in Kenhtè:ke, also known as Tyendinaga Mohawk Territory.
+The IIPCT’s primary care services are offered in Kenhtè:ke, also known as Tyendinaga Mohawk Territory and Kingston.

 Please allow 10 business days for the IIPCT clinic to fulfill prescription refills.
 If possible, ask your pharmacist to send a prescription renewal as soon as you see that you have zero repeats on your prescription.